 You can watch the video lessons in any order you want, but obviously, it usually makes sense to watch them in order.

-If you’re not ready to take the class yet, you can scroll down past the video classes and get more info on the Skillshare instructor, see the contents of the course, read reviews from other students who have taken the class, see discussions around the course with other Skillshare members, and more:
+If you’re not ready to take the class yet, you can scroll down past the video classes and get more info on the Skillshare instructor, see the contents of the course, read reviews from other past students who have taken the class, see discussions around the course with other Skillshare members, and more:

-Many of the online classes on Skillshare also have projects designed to help students master the concepts being taught.
+Many of the online classes Skillshare offers also have projects designed to help students master the concepts being taught.
 You’ll get feedback on your projects from the instructor or perhaps an assistant or even other Skillshare users:

 Because most of these video classes are available on-demand, you can take them at your own pace on your own schedule, which is one of the things we love about Skillshare and other similar online learning platforms.